 It's a dead-simple standing desk that adjusts at the touch of a paddle, and has nice clean design which doesn't scream out that it's adjustable at a hundred paces, which can be nice if it's intended to be part of your home.

-Our final pick goes to iMovr, whose first Lander desk is a superb option at a premium price point, but offers up the Lander Lite to satiate those who don't want to spend quite as much.
+Next is iMovr, whose first Lander desk is a superb option at a premium price point, but offers up the Lander Lite to satiate those who don't want to spend quite as much.
 That, frankly, still lands it directly in the middle of the price range that standing desks occupy, but that's fine on our end.

 It's a cleanly-designed desk, with controls that are some of the simplest on the market, while it's also extremely easy to set up out of the box, which is something that most variable-height desks struggle with.